Hey Sassy Peeps, H

 “When I learned how to work on cars I realized ‘wow this stuff isn’t hard!!’
 Women don’t know that because there’s nobody speaking like them.
 The industry is run by men.” – Patrice Banks.

-Sassy Peeps, what African-American Women Leaders In the Automotive Industry what you like to see honored?
+What African-American Women In Auto would you like to see honored?
 Inquiring minds would love to know.

 Pin for later